zyteo/LighTide/readme.md

 ```
 Timeline

 30 Sept - look through the given APIs, selected the sunrise/sunset one.
 Couldn't find any on tides in the list so did own research and found one.
 Also decided to use the google maps one to incorporate my map
 1 Oct - Created readme and react app, started planning further details.
 Changed map API to geoapify/leaflet
+2 Oct - Test out APIs

 ```